strangebuzz/phpquiz/README.txt

 * New retry/rest fonction quiz controller that deletes all answers of a quiz to repass it without having to recreate a new quiz object.
-* Implement a fonctional rule to check that there is only one correct answer by question
 * Add a form on the home page to access a quiz by its uuid